-- Reservoir Storage Tank Replacement design was completed and will be submitted to Health Department for review.
-Village is pursuing grant funding for the construction of the tanks. - Galloway Pump Station- coordinating receiving alternate emergency power from Fire House currently under construction. - SCADA was integrated to the Southern Lane, Laura Lane and Ridgefield Pump Stations which includes remote access, alarms, graphing, flow monitoring and reporting. - Laura Lane Pump Station- replaced pipes and valves - Hilltop Pump Station- installed emergency power generator. - Maple Ave Pump Station- commenced design to relocate the Maple Ave PS to Grand St. This is being done in conjunction with a NYSDOT project to reconfigure the intersection of Maple Ave and Colonial Ave.
+- Reservoir Storage Tank Replacement design was completed.
+Application was submitted to NYS Health Department for review in July 2023.
+Village is pursuing grant funding for the construction of the tanks. - Galloway Pump Station- electrical connection completed to Engine #3 firehouse to supply power including alternate emergency power. - Hilltop Pump Station- installed emergency power generator - Repaired a leak on Hillside/Highland Tank - Repaired multiple leaks on Hilltop Tank - Valley View Tank- Nearby trees removed and fence repaired. - Maple Ave Pump Station- Replaced one pump and two check valves.
+Commenced design to relocate the Maple Ave PS to Grand St. Received a \$250,000 grant through State Senator Skoufis.
+The estimated project cost is \$1,064,000.
+Project is being done ahead of a NYSDOT project to reconfigure the intersection of Maple Ave and Colonial Ave.